fcaylus/sssvg/README.md

 Optimize SVGs and create Super Slim SVGs ! (based on [svgo](https://github.com/svg/svgo))

-Applies 10 passes of SVGO (with agressive parameters)
+Applies 10 passes of SVGO (with agressive parameters), and can also crop your SVGs to their content !

+Note: The crop feature is based on [svg-autocrop](https://github.com/cncf/svg-autocrop) and requires a transparent or white background.

 ## How to use it ?